 front, then goes through a pulley mounted high on a truck, and then all the way back to the winch which is very close to where the pilot begins the tow.
 The tow operator has a special knife (hook knife) that he

 can use at any time to instantly cut the towline, separating it from the winch, if there is some problem during the tow.

-- Launch preparation – When the pilot is ready (and is doing a forward inflation), he will bow deeply to indicate that he is ready to launch.
-The tow operator will
+- Forward inflation launch – When the pilot is ready (and is doing a forward inflation), he will bow deeply to indicate that he is ready to launch.
+The TO will

 operator will slowly increase the pulling force on the towline.
 Typically, to make the launch quick and easy, the pilot will resist the tow force by leaning back against the force of the